On weight distributions of perfect colorings and completely regular codes: Distributions

 \section{Distributions}

-Assume that we have two perfect structures $f$ and $g$ over $A$ with parameters $S$ and $R$ respectively.
+Assume that we have two perfect structures $f$ and $g$ over $A$ with parameters $S$ and $R$, respectively.
 Then we say that $g\trn f$ is the \emph{distribution of $f$ with respect to $g$}.
-For perfect colorings, this has the following sense: the element in the $i$th column and $j$th row of $g\trn f$ equals the number of the vertices $v$ such that $g(v)=e_i$ and $f(v)=e_j$ (to avoid misunderstanding, we note that the number of elements in $e_i$ in the first equation is the number of colors of the coloring $g$, while the number of elements in $e_j$ in the last equation is the number of colors of $f$; in general, these numbers can be different, even if $i=j$).
-In the case when $g$ is the distance coloring of some set (completely regular code) $C$, we will also say that $g\trn f$ is the \emph{weight distribution of $f$ with respect to $C$} (if $C=\{c\}$, with respect to $c$).
-In other words the weight distribution of $f$ with respect to $C$ is the tuple $(f_0, f_1, f_2, ..., f_{\rho(C)} )\trn$ where $f_w$ is the sum of $f$ over the all vertices at the distance $w$ from $C$ and $\rho(C)=\displaystyle\max_{x \in V(G)}{d_G(x,C)}$ is the covering radius of $C$.
+For perfect colorings, it has the following sense: the element in the $i$th column and $j$th row of $g\trn f$ equals the number of the vertices $v$ such that $g(v)=e_i$ and $f(v)=e_j$ (to avoid misunderstanding, we note that the number of elements in $e_i$ in the first equation is the number of colors of the coloring $g$, while the number of elements in $e_j$ in the last equation is the number of colors of $f$; in general, these numbers can be different, even if $i=j$).
+In the case when $g$ is the distance coloring with respect to some (completely regular) set $C$, we will also say that $g\trn f$ is the \emph{weight distribution of $f$ with respect to $C$} (if $C=\{c\}$, with respect to $c$).
+In other words, the weight distribution of $f$ with respect to $C$ is the tuple $(h_0, h_1, h_2, ..., h_{\rho(C)} )\trn$ where $h_w$ is the sum of $f$ over all the vertices at the distance $w$ from $C$ and $\rho(C)=\displaystyle\max_{x \in V(G)}{d_G(x,C)}$ is the covering radius of $C$.